Skip to main content

 Traditional IR (default)

-Players with eligible injury designations (Out, Doubtful, Injured Reserve, PUP) can be placed on IR.
-Players must be moved off IR before updating your lineup once they become ineligible.
-You need cap space to move a player off IR if a salary discount applies.
+Players with eligible injury designations can be placed on IR.
+Eligible statuses include Out, Doubtful, Injured Reserve, Physically Unable to Perform (PUP), and similar designations.
+Players must be moved off IR when they become healthy and ineligible.
+Moving a player off IR requires available roster space.

 Full-season IR

-An alternative mode where any player can be placed on IR regardless of injury status.
-Only a percentage of their salary counts against the cap, providing strategic cap relief.
-The trade-off: the player must remain on IR for the rest of the season and cannot be dropped until playoffs complete.
+An alternative mode the commissioner can enable.
+Any player can be placed on IR regardless of injury status, but they must remain on IR for the rest of the season and cannot be dropped until playoffs complete.
+The IR salary percentage setting determines how much of their salary counts against the cap (default 100%, but can be reduced for cap relief).

 Default settings